Dark matter mounds from the collapse of supermassive stars: a general-relativistic analysis: The ``Instantaneous" limit in GR

 In this limit we can use a space-like hypersurface defined by $t=0$ so that on the side of the hypersurface corresponding to $t<0$ the metric is that of the constant density star while for $t>0$ the metric becomes fully Schwarzschild.
 Note that this type of change in the metric is not mediated by the Einstein equations and is not physical, hence there is no clear path to apply the Israel junction conditions as the induced metrics cannot match.
 We can however still ask how the geodesics of the DM particles evolve in this limit.
 Note that for particles outside the star at collapse the metric is unchanged so that the particle will maintain the same properties before and after collapse.
 The angular momentum of all particles will also stay the same as the discontinuity does not break the spherical symmetry of the system.

 Under this setup the relevant Christoffel symbols for radial and time components will include terms that have delta functions.
 In our case, this turns into an ODE with distributional coefficients; at $t=0$ there are impulsive terms from the time divergences which do not allow the equation to be solved numerically.
-Across a small interval $(- \epsilon,\,+\epsilon)$ in affine parameter:
+Across a small interval $(- \epsilon,\,+\epsilon)$ in affine parameter there is a finite jump in $\dd x^\lambda/\dd\tau$ that depends on the jump in $g_{\alpha\beta}$ in the form

-there is a finite jump in $\dd x^\lambda/\dd\tau$ that depends on the jump in $g_{\alpha\beta}$.
 In this small interval the distributional limit of the ODE leaves unchanged the angular components of 4-velocity and the coordinate position.
 It further gives the relation

 which can easily be checked to respect the Liouville theorem across the jump in metric at $t=0$.
 The subscripts $\delta$ are those associated with the ``instant collapse'' considered here.
 We can therefore again write the final distribution function as